Tusar0003/InventoryApp/README.md

 # InventoryApp
-This is an application for shopkeepers where they can keep their product records.
-Such as: product name, product description(like brand name), product quantity, price for the product and finally can add a picture of that product.
+This is an offline application for shopkeepers where they can keep their product records.
+Such as: product name, product description(like brand name), product quantity, price of the product and finally can add a picture of that product.
 They can also edit or delete their product details anytime they want.

 ## Home Screen
 This is an empty home screen of the application.
 User can add product by clicking on that plus(+) floating button.